Content Marketing for Banks & Credit Unions

 While a third-party hosted education center with tons of videos and financial content for your bank might be easy to launch, it provides your site with zero long term value.

-From an SEO perspective, all the value earned from the rented content will remain with your content landlord.
+From a search engine optimization (SEO) perspective, all the value earned from the rented content will remain with your content landlord.
 As the content receives social media shares or links from outside websites, those signals could be benefiting your entire domain but will not do so when content is hosted elsewhere.
 While it may be possible to embed the third-party content directly into your own site, this is not likely to benefit your website’s SEO and can actually get you into trouble with Google.
 Hosting the same exact content on your site that’s found on someone else’s site is one of the biggest offenses your site can have with search engines.
 At worst you could get in trouble with Google, at best, that duplicate content on your site will not rank in Google.
 Having your own unique content provides your site the opportunity to show up in search results for new keyword phrases and earn new traffic.

 From a user experience, visitors will have a clunky experience at best navigating back and forth between the third-party site and your bank website.
 Users will likely understand immediately that the information they are reading and watching is provided by an outside vendor which depreciates their interest.
 Collecting data analytics from a third-party site can also be a real challenge.
 Wouldn’t you like to know what information users are engaging with and utilize that data to direct future marketing efforts or remarketing ads to those visitors?